saucelabs/sauce-school/codelabs/Module1_SeleniumJava.md

 *   Learn to install and use Selenium WebDriver in conjunction with Java tools (IntelliJ and Maven) to write tests.
 *   Use Maven and IntelliJ to compile and run tests and manage dependencies on your machine
-*   Use the Selenium WebDriver in conjunction with a Java test runner (JUnit) to write tests
+*   Use the Selenium WebDriver in conjunction with a Java test runner (JUnit4) to write tests
 *   Understand what the Selenium WebDriver is and the basics of how it is used to automate testing
-*   Understand the role a test runner, such as JUnit, plays in creating tests
+*   Understand the role a test runner, such as JUnit4, plays in creating tests
 *   Differentiate between the Selenium language bindings and the web drivers for different browsers
 *   Know how Maven manages and updates packages and tools used for Selenium testing in Java
-*   Explain how Selenium bindings, web drivers, and JUnit work together to create tests and test suites
+*   Explain how Selenium bindings, web drivers, and JUnit4 work together to create tests and test suites
 *   Understand that good tests are atomic: They have tests grouped by functionality and are named descriptively.
 Good tests also use test runners, and are maintained in version control systems.

 <!-- ------------------------ -->